raaaas/trap-proxy/README.md

   trap-proxy
 ```

-## ð Configuration
+## 🍎 Configuration

-All rules are written in **Lua** â no need to recompile Go.
+All rules are written in **Lua** – no need to recompile Go.
 The file `rules/rules.lua` is mounted inside the container at /etc/trap/rules.lua.

 ### Required Lua function